JoeMille/app-1/README.md

 By using lessons from Code Institute, Giraffe Academy, W3 Schools and a host of online rescources.
 This project comes after a staggered halt to education for nearly a year, meaning that the majority of the HTML and CSS code fundamentals gathered during the creation of Milestone Project 1 had been largely forgotten.
-The goal of this project although designed to embody the principles of design taught in Project 1, was more focused towards writing leggible and functioning custom Javascript code which when deployed behaves as expected.
+The goal of this project although designed to embody the principles of design taught in Project 1, was more focused towards writing leggible and functioning custom Javascript code which when deployed, behaves as expected.
+The initial and logical process to provide a meditation aid would be to provide audio content during a timer function, though this application provides visual stimuli generated from a message array to better showcase use of Javascript.

 ## *User Stories*
 This project acts as a simple meditation timer which when activated provides a comforting background sound and a visual aid to concentrate on in the form of messages displayed to the user.
-The goals of this free online tool are as listed from the perspective of a prospective user who aims to find a short window of time in the day to center themselves and meditate:
+The goals of this free online tool are as listed from the perspective of a user aiming to find a short window of time in the day to center themselves and meditate:
-* Replace the need for a paid meditation app, these are costly and provide the same basic service.
+* Replacing the need for a paid meditation app, these are costly and provide the same basic service.
 * Find content on each section of the site easy to navigate and quick to understand.
-* Be able to locate the fictional owners easy when viewing the contact page.
+* Be able to locate the fictional owners easily when viewing the contact page.

 From the perspective of the developer the main objectives of Head Set meditation application are:
 * Primarily, to showcase a product which relies on custom Javascript for its main function.
 * Executes its purpose as intended.
 * Is enjoyable and similarly easy to navigate across all devices.
 * Allow users a service free of charge for a function that could be beneficial when beginning their       meditative journey.

 ## *Design Choices*
 The main purpose of the design is to highlight a relaxed aesthetic and provide a comfortable digital environment